 Technical Report (Maximum Points: 100) 1.
 Introduction Cover page Table of contents Clarity in introducing the team, including objectives and scope.
 Concise summary of the report structure and key findings 2.
 Design Specifications A clear explanation of the design in all its aspects, including: Photos of design and real RUV Vehicle Design manipulators Drag force calculations Mobility 3.
 Electrical systems (Hardware & Software) Vehicle components Station components Movement techniques Stability techniques Autonomous system Image recognition techniques 4.
 Electric power FusesPower conversionsPower distribution 5.
 Fluid power Software and hardware components 6.
 Mission tools Additional devices software and hardware components The methods used to solve the competition tasks 7.
-SIDs Electrical SIDFluid SIDAdditional devices SID 8.
+SIDs Electrical SID Fluid SID Additional devices SID 8.
 Safety electrical and mechanical safety precautions 9.
 R&D plan The plans that the team is seeking to do.
-10. Project timeline The timeline that the team went through during the season 11. .
+10. Project timeline The timeline that the team went through during the season 11.
 Cost Analysis Clarifying the team's total budget for all items during the season in terms of the project budget itself or the team's general expenses that serve on the project.
-12. .
-Team members hierarchy Clarifying the responsibilities of each individual within the team and distributing tasks .
-Acknowledgments .
-References Acknowledgments for the team supporters.
-14. neierences Show the references of presented info.
+12. Team members Clarifying the responsibilities of each individual within the team and distributing tasks hierarchy 13.
+Acknowledgments the team and distributing tasks Acknowledgments for the team supporters.
+14. References Show the references of presented info. - show the references of presented into.